tejas-1111/Botomania-2020/README.md

 # Clarification
 - The first coordinate should be the row and the second one will be column
 - The timelimit for each move is 1 second
+- 1 in the grid represents black and 2 represents white

 ## Game Rules